On approximation properties of semidirect products of groups

-\begin{proof} Fully residually surjunctive groups are surjunctive \cite[L. 3.3.4]{MR2683112}.
+\begin{proof} Fully residually surjunctive groups are surjunctive by \cite[Lemma 3.3.4]{MR2683112}.
+A straightforward generalization of the proof of \cite[Lemma 3.3.4]{MR2683112} shows that fully residually $\C C$-surjunctive groups are $\C C$-surjunctive.
 Analogous statements for other classes are obvious.

-To check if semidirect extension with finite kernel of $\C R$--group belongs to $\C R$, we apply Lemma \ref{l:fin--ext} in case of residually amenable, \textsc{lef}, or \textsc{lea} groups, Lemma \ref{l:virt--surj} in case of surjunctive groups, and Proposition 7.5.14 from \cite{MR2683112} in case of sofic groups.
-Finally, a straightforward generalization of the proof of Lemma 3.3.4 from \cite{MR2683112} shows that fully virtually $\C C$-surjunctive groups are $\C C$-surjunctive.
+To check if an arbitrary semidirect extension with finite kernel of an $\C R$--group belongs to $\C R$, we apply Lemma~\ref{l:fin--ext} in case of residually amenable, \textsc{lef}, or \textsc{lea} groups, Lemma~\ref{l:virt--surj} in case of surjunctive groups and also, as mentioned above, in case of $\C C$-surjunctive groups, as well as \cite[Proposition 7.5.14]{MR2683112} in case of sofic groups.